 Analysis

-Thematic analysis was used to manage, summarize and analyse the data [15].
-This enabled the researchers to gain insight into the views and experiences of each participant, while also identifying any differences between participants.
+Thematic analysis was used to summarize and analyse the data [15].
+This enabled the researchers to gain insight into the views and experiences of each participant, while also identifying both similarities and differences between participants.
 Thematic analysis was ongoing during the study [15].
 Initial coding was undertaken independently by two researchers (HC, MU), who read and familiarised themselves with the transcripts and assigned initial codes, similar codes were grouped and combined to create themes.
 Themes were reviewed, refined and labelled through discussions (HC, MU) to ensure that they accurately reflected the data.
 As such, a hybrid of both deductive and inductive approaches was used, as the topic guide used to steer the interviews was based on findings of previous research into bursary schemes, whilst the open-ended nature of the questions enabled the participants’ own experiences to stimulate further discussion not necessarily included in the topic guide.
 Software was not used to aid the analysis.

 Results

 Of 60 students invited to participate, 10 agreed to take part.
 Two of these were non-contactable and eight were interviewed in June 2016.
 It was not possible to arrange a focus group; therefore, interviews were used exclusively.
 There were four females and four males and interviews lasted for a mean (SD; range) of 33:06 minutes (19:46; 15:04 to 77:20).
 Five participants were in receipt of a £1000 accommodation fee waiver and £1000 cash, one received £2000 cash, one received £500 cash, and one received £400 cash.
 One was 19 years-of-age, five were 20, one was 21 and one was 22.
 To maintain their anonymity, participant ethnicity cannot be provided.
-It was considered that data saturation had been achieved with eight interviews.
-After discussion among the research team, an initial set of five categories and 27 codes were agreed (see Figure 1).
-Following further discussion it was agreed that the data were best explained by five main themes, which are described below: (i) impact of the bursary, (ii) communication, (iii) financial management, (iv) support preferences, and (v) administration of the bursary.
+It was considered that data saturation had been achieved with eight interviews because with thematic analysis ongoing throughout the study, we were able to note that similar issues and points were being raised with no new themes identified in the final few interviews.
+After discussion among the research team, it was agreed that the data were best explained by five main themes, which are described below (see Figure 1): (i) impact of the bursary, (ii) communication, (iii) financial management, (iv) support preferences, and (v) administration of the bursary.

-[Figure 1: Mind map of initial categories and codes]
+[Figure 1: Spider diagram of themes and subthemes]

-(i) Impact of the bursary

-Data relating to the bursary’s impact covered five main issues: as an incentive or not to attend the University, what the University ‘s funding of the bursary means to the recipients, the impact the bursary has on the recipients’ interactions with other students; the need or not to seek paid employment during term time, and finally the bursary’s general impact.
+(i) Theme: impact of the bursary; subthemes: as an incentive or not to attend the University, what the University‘s funding of the bursary means to the recipients, the impact the bursary has on the recipients’ interactions with other students; the need or not to seek paid employment during term time, and the bursary’s general impact

 No participant mentioned that the bursary had influenced their decision to enter higher education, and in several instances it could not have had any effect as some recipients were entirely unaware such a scheme existed before arriving at the University.
 Therefore, opinions were mixed with regards to how the bursary influenced their choice of institution: